 Depending on the type of product they are selling, employees may be given additional specialized training.
 For example, salespersons working in cosmetics get instruction on the types of products the store offers and for whom the cosmetics would be most beneficial.
 Likewise, those who sell auto parts may be instructed on the technical functions of various parts, in addition to sales technique.

 Because providing exceptional service to customers is a priority for many employers, employees often get periodic training to update and refine their skills.

 Retail sales workers typically have opportunities to advance to supervisory or managerial positions.
 Some employers want candidates for managerial positions to have a college degree.

 As sales workers gain experience and seniority, they often move into positions that have greater responsibility and may be given their choice of departments in which to work.
 This opportunity often means moving to positions with higher potential earnings and commissions.
-The highest earnings potential usually lies in selling “big-ticket” items—such as cars, jewelry, furniture, and electronics.
-These positions often require workers with extensive knowledge of the product and an excellent talent for persuasion.
+The highest earnings potential usually involves selling “big-ticket” items, such as cars, jewelry, furniture, and electronics.
+These positions often require workers with extensive knowledge of the product and excellent sales skills.

 Customer-service skills.
 Retail sales workers must be responsive to the wants and needs of customers.
 They should explain the product options available to customers and make appropriate recommendations.

 Persistence.
 A large number of attempted sales may not be successful, so sales workers should not be discouraged easily.
 They must start each new sales attempt with a positive attitude.

 Selling skills.
 Retail sales workers must be persuasive when interacting with customers.
 They must clearly and effectively explain the benefits of merchandise.